Infinity electrical cable safety recall05 August, 2020

-From 28 February 2019, new tenancy domestic violence laws improve and strengthen protections for victims of domestic violence.
-These laws allow a tenant to end their tenancy immediately, without penalty, if they or their dependent child are in circumstances of domestic violence.
+New tenancy laws were introduced on 28 February 2019 to improve and strengthen protections for victims of domestic violence.
+Under these laws, a tenant may end their tenancy immediately and without penalty if they or their dependent child are in circumstances of domestic violence.

 Ending a tenancy in circumstances of domestic violence